When your Elderly Parent Hurts You

 DID THE HARM CAMPAIGN FAILED OR SUCCEEDED?

 Shame withheld me to look for help.
 It is probably a womanly thing to react as a sin-eater.
 I felt ashamed being so hated.
 Shame is a very bad reaction to bullying (there is no way you have brought scapegoating onto yourself).
 It results in withdrawal and silence.
 What one needs is the opposite, to set up a robust defense.
-I remember my lawyer hearing my story and saying; ‘This is awful, let me take it from here and I’ll run this pass a criminal lawyer too’.
+I remember my lawyer hearing my story and saying; ‘This is awful, let me take it from here and I’ll run this pass a criminal lawyer too because it is seriously bad’.
 The intense relief that caused!
 So, did the character assassination fail?
 Initially, no. It caused emotional and physical damage.
 Also, money was spent on judicial help which better could have benefited the next generation.
 And I still keep my friends at an arm’s length, afraid they too pop out of Pandora’s box as hateful puppets.
 But overcoming shame and seeking help changed everything.
 I am absolutely not a fan of Nietzsche, but he is frequently quoted for having said that what doesn’t kill you, makes you stronger.
 In the end, the character assassination epically failed’.

 Any advice for teenagers who get bullied, for women who become conduits of anger?